Ingoldesthorpe History, Family Crest & Coats of Arms

 Early History of the Ingoldesthorpe family

-Another 219 words (16 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Ingoldesthorpe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ingoldesthorpe research.
+Another 110 words (8 lines of text) covering the years 1086, 1199, 1216, 1283 and 1610 are included under the topic Early Ingoldesthorpe History in all our PDF Extended History products and printed products wherever possible.

 Ingoldesthorpe Spelling Variations